JeremyWhiteDev/Moxie/README.md

 ![Moxie-Gif-3](screenshots/)

 This application was built to solve the problem of managing skills and hobbies.
 Before starting this app, I thought about my process for learning and maintaining different skills and I recognized some bad patterns:

 - Investing in high caliber equipment too soon.
 - Trying something way too challening too quickly.
-- Not keeping up with small, continuous practice sessions.
 - Getting frustrated by my apparent lack of progress.
-- Abondoning or putting aside that skill because 'I'm not where I think I should be.'

-Moxie attempts to address these problems, but to do that effectively required building a system of reward.
-Video games have perfected this system of "do something simple a lot -> gain XP -> XP unlocks new abilities -> new abilities allow taking on tougher challenges -> tougher challenges gain more XP -> Higher XP increases a player's level -> a higher level allows better equipment -> better equipment -> better equipment allows for even tougher challenges -> and it just keeps going.
-I adopted this system and applied its key principles to real life skills.
+Moxie allows users to keep log their skills/hobbies, create tags and attach them to skills.

+Moxie was designed to eventually have a system of reward.
+Video games have perfected this system of "do something" > "get rewarded with XP" > "XP gets you cool stuff."
+I want to bring that same concept to Moxie.
+Unfortunately, the complexities of getting base functionality working in Moxie slowed my progress significantly, as describbed in the [Lessons Learned](#lessons-learned) section.

 ## Technologies Used